o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 # Overview
 This package implements an action server for updateDistribution action.

-When an object is gripped and its pose has ambiguity, there exist three acts to clarify its pose, "touch", "look" and "place".
+When an object is gripped and its pose has ambiguity, there exist three acts to clarify its pose, "touch", "look", "place" and "grasp".

 - "touch" : To move the gripper and let the object to touch some other object.
 - "look" : To take an image of the object from a camera
 - "place" : To release the object and place it on a support surface
+- "grasp" : To grasp the object by the gripper with two flat fingers

 When the action server receives a pose belief, which means a pair of the shape of the object and its current pose with ambiguity, and information about one of these acts, it calculates the updated pose with ambiguity of the object.